franciscovillaescusa/CAMELS/docs/source/parameters.rst

 | SB28  | *extended* 23 astrophysical parameters    |
 +-------+-------------------------------------------+

-The mean and range of variation of the 4 *standard* IllustrisTNG parameters are these:
+The meaning and range of variation of the 4 *standard* IllustrisTNG parameters are these:

 - :math:`A_{\rm SN1}`: it represents the energy per unit SFR of the galactic winds.
 It can vary from 0.25 to 4.
 Fiducial value is 1.
 - :math:`A_{\rm SN2}`: it represents the wind speed of the galactic winds.
 It can vary from 0.5 to 2.
 Fiducial value is 1.